darkhaniop/a2a-openai-agent-sample/README.md

-# A2A + OpenAI-Agents API Sample
+# A2A + OpenAI-Agents SDK Sample

-A sample agent (CurrencyAgent) utilizing the [OpenAI Agents API](https://github.com/openai/openai-agents-python) and served via the A2A protocol.
+A sample agent (CurrencyAgent) utilizing the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python) and served via the A2A protocol.

 ---